6 Headstone Designs for Couples

 6. Second Marriage Memorials

 Keep in mind the purpose of a memorial is to give family and friends a place to remember their loved one.
 This can be an extremely challenging decision and is often different from family to family.
-If you choose to place your new spouse's name together with that of your late spouse, below is an example of what it could look like.

 Explore Other Elements of Headstone Design